holonsoftFounder/CsAvroGen/README.md

 For quick readers:

-Generate code from a given assemby/type combination csavrogen.exe -an CsAvroGen.SelftestData.dll -tn SelfTesting -o ".\generated"
+Generate code from a given assemby/type combination:

+csavrogen.exe -an CsAvroGen.SelftestData.dll -tn SelfTesting -o ".\generated"

-Read file, compile it and process type
+Read file, compile it and process type:

 -f .\DemoFiles\SelfTestingFrom.txt  -tn SelfTestingFromText -o ".\generated"

--h Get help
+Get help: -h

--v Get version info
+Get version info: -v

 Using this geneator you have two ways: